 Post-operative checks:

 A minimum of 4 visits are required over the first 4-6 weeks after surgery.
-Usually these after the day after surgery, around a week after, two weeks after and a month after.
+Usually these are the day after surgery, around a week after, two weeks after and a month after.
 We may recommend extra visits if we are concerned about complications.

 After the first six weeks we then recommend a revisit at three months after surgery and then 6-12 monthly to ensure the health of the eye.
 There is a charge for these consultations.